-California should use international best practices to design safe streets that encourage active forms of mobility, such as walking, rolling (on mobility devices), and biking.
+California should use international best practices to design safe streets that encourage active forms of mobility, such as walking, rolling (on mobility devices), and biking by providing networks of separated, meaningfully protected lanes for vulnerable road users.

 While we are encouraged by Caltrans' adoption of complete streets policies, institutional culture in local departments of transportation will likely remain an impediment to implementing best practices on locally-controlled roads.
 Objective standards are necessary.